BjornKennethHolmstrom/CosmicSyncCore/docs/DEVELOPER_ZONE/api.md

 ## Error Handling

 The API uses conventional HTTP response codes to indicate the success or failure of requests.
-Codes in the 2xx range indicate success, codes in the 4xx range indicate an error that failed given the information provided, and codes in the 5xx range indicate an error with CosmicSyncCore's servers.
+Codes in the 2xx range indicate success, codes in the 4xx range indicate an error that failed given the information provided, and codes in the 5xx range indicate an error with CivicBase's servers.

 Error responses will include a JSON object with an `error` key containing a human-readable error message.